-- If the student does not put their PCD in the designated cell phone area, a staff member will remind them to put their PCD in the indicated location. - If the student refuses to put their PCD in the designated location, then they will be asked to leave and parents will be contacted regarding the incident. - If the student continues to ignore the policy after three attempts of corrective measures, then they will not be allowed to work at the Learning Centres and will work from home.
-If the student comes in for exams or one-on-one teacher support, they will be required to leave their PCD at home.
+- If student continues to use their cell phone, then he/she/they will be asked to leave the Learning Centre and parents will be contacted regarding a plan forward on the prevention of cell phone usage during class work at the learning centres. - If student continues to ignore the policy after three attempts of corrective measures, then he/she/they will not be allowed to work at the Learning Centres and will work from home.